-This week, the business weekly news imageof the Space Force is business.
+This week, the business of the Space Force is business.
 While the biggest USSF-centric news was in-house (namely, SPACECOM’s establishment of the Combined Joint Task Force-Space Operations) or on the federal level (the White House’s public release of the National Cislunar Strategy), it was USSF private-sector partners that dominated headlines this week.
 Boeing, Ball Aerospace, Blue Origin, Datapath and Tetra Tech all moved forward in agreements and deliverables in the ongoing development of security satellite technologies.
 So read on for more in this week’s government-contracting – we mean, Space Force news…

 SPACECOM establishes new joint task force